Many homeschool families choose to add Bible study programs to their curricula. These programs do more than simply lead students on

 a read-through of the Bible.
 They give students the ability to look at different passages, interpret those passages, and apply lessons to their own lives.

 Bible study involves careful reflection upon each passage and discussion about the meaning of the passages.
 For younger children, most of the Bible study activities will involve getting familiar with the Biblical figures and learning about the various stories in the Bible.
-For older children, Bible study will involve applying different passages and stories to real-life problems in order to understand the passages better and in order to understand the problem better.
+For older children, Bible study will involve applying different passages and stories to real-life problems in order to better understand the passages and in order to better understand their problems.
 There are some really nice homeschool Bible study programs available.
 Here is a list of some of the most widely used programs.

 Memoria Press’s Christian Studies Series: Grades 3-8

 If you've been looking for a way to introduce your student to the tennants of Christianity and the figures of the Bible in a chronological manner, this curriculum for older elementary and middle school students is a great option.
 You may already be familiar with Memoria Press' products through their Prima Latina and Latinia Christiana Latin language programs.

 The program uses the Golden Children's Bible as the basis of the Bible study curriculum.
 There are 30 lessons in each of the three books, and there is a fourth book that reviews the concepts in the first three.
 The curriculum consists of using the Golden Children's Bible, a student book ($17.95) and the teacher's manual ($20.95).
 Each lesson consists of an assigned reading portion, memory work where the student is expected to memorize a Bible passage, a brief outline of important facts, questions about the memory verse, comprehension work, and map work.
 This is a great choice for parents who want an easy-to use curriculum (each lesson can be done over a week) that moves through the Bible chronologically.